paulinagorecka/cremita/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-Cremita is a simple script that looks up all commits between two commit hashes or tags in a Github repository, finds all JIRA issue tags in the commit messages and prints the current status of each issue and its parent.
+Cremita is a simple script that looks up all commits between two commit identifiers (hashes, tags or branches) in a Github repository, finds all JIRA issue keys in the commit messages and prints the current status of each issue and its parent.

 We built this at [Typeform](https://github.com/typeform) as a quick and dirty Friday hack to make quality assurance before deployments a little bit easier.